FrenzY8/http-anti-flood/README.md

 # http-anti-flood
 A http-anti flood code for HTTP, recomended used for GTPS/Another private-servers game.
+- Feel free to star :) if this helped you..
+- Feel free to report a bugs :) if there is a bugs..

 # explanations and other
 So basically, this http-code will detect the ```flooder```. whoever is detected by the flooder will be immediately blocked by your Windows Firewall.